High-Dimensional Analysis of Gradient Flow for Extensive-Width Quadratic Neural Networks: Additional Results on the Oja Flow

 Then, if the flow~\eqref{eq:OjaFlow} converges toward a solution given in \cref{prop:OjaConvergence}, the convergence is exponentially fast, in the sense of equation \eqref{eq:ExponentialConvergenceGeneral}, with rate:

 \end{proposition}

 This proposition is proved in \cref{App:Subsec:HessianOja}.
 As a remark, we obtain exponentially fast convergence, but in the usual random matrix theory setting, we expect these rates to be of order $d^{-1}$.
-Of course, given the spectrum of the Hessian, this only concerns very few number of directions.
+Of course, given the spectrum of the Hessian, this only concerns a very small number of directions.